Best Shoes for Hip Pain in 2022

 Hip pain common symptoms/complaints

-Patients feel an irritating pain in the buttocks and referring pain down the leg along the path of the sciatic nerve.
-Pain is aggravated by sitting, squatting or walking.
+- Pain in the buttocks and down the leg along the path of the sciatic nerve

 How is hip pain caused?